Santa Croce, Florence: Building

 In 1866, the complex became public property, as a part of government suppression of most religious houses, following the wars that gained Italian independence and unity.

 Among the 19th-century restorations, the 16th-century altars and plaster were removed from the Bardi Chapel, revealing Giotto's frescoes of the Life of St Francis, which include the Death of St. Francis.
 This painting, missing sections where an altar had been attached to the wall, was heavily restored in the 19th century.
 These restorations were later removed to reveal those areas which are definitively Giotto's, leaving portions of the painting missing.

 The Museo dell'Opera di Santa Croce is housed mainly in the refectory, also off the cloister.
 A monument to Florence Nightingale stands in the cloister, in the city in which she was born and after which she was named.
 Brunelleschi also built the inner cloister, completed in 1453.

 In 1940, during the safe hiding of various works during World War II, Ugo Procacci noticed the Badia Polyptych being carried out of the church.
 He reasoned that this had been removed from the Badia Fiorentina during the Napoleonic occupation and accidentally re-installed in Santa Croce.
 Between 1958 and 1961, Leonetto Tintori removed layers of whitewash and overpaint from Giotto's Peruzzi Chapel scenes to reveal his original work.

 In 1966, the Arno River flooded much of Florence, including Santa Croce.
 The water entered the church bringing mud, pollution and heating oil.
 The damage to buildings and art treasures was severe, taking several decades to repair.

 Today the former dormitory of the Franciscan friars houses the Scuola del Cuoio (Leather School).
 Visitors can watch as artisans craft purses, wallets, and other leather goods which are sold in the adjacent shop.

 Restoration

 The basilica has been undergoing a multi-year restoration program with assistance from Italy's civil protection agency.
 On 20 October 2017, the property was closed to visitors due to falling masonry which caused the death of a tourist from Spain.
 The basilica was closed temporarily during a survey of the stability of the church.
 The Italian Ministry of Culture said that "there will be an investigation by magistrates to understand how this dramatic fact happened and whether there are responsibilities over maintenance."

 Art

-Artists whose work is present in the church include:
+Artists whose work is present in the church include (for funerary monuments and stained-glass windows see below):